Getting the right insulation for wet underfloor heating

 Wet underfloor heating consists of a system of pipes (heated by a boiler) that circulate warm water underneath the floor of a property.
 As an alternative to electric underfloor heating systems,…

 Wet underfloor heating consists of a system of pipes (heated by a boiler) that circulate warm water underneath the floor of a property.

-As an alternative to electric systems, wet underfloor heating is the more affordable option in the long-run as it runs at around 6p per kWh where electric heating can cost 13 per kWh.
+As an alternative to electric underfloor heating systems, wet underfloor heating is the more affordable option in the long-run.
+A highly effective means of heating, wet underfloor heating runs at around 6p per kWh – compared to electric which can cost 13 per kWh.

 Even though both electric and wet underfloor heating systems can be used successfully with almost all types of flooring, there are certain types that are better for heat output.

 Wooden floors can work well, especially since this material is stable under temperature fluctuations.
 For this type of flooring to work best, it must be less than 22mm thick and should not have a width-to-thickness ratio of more than 4:1.
 The floor temperature should also not exceed 28 degrees Celsius and the moisture content must be between 6% and 8%.

 Ceramic tiles, concrete, and stone will also work well to provide an even background heat with wet underfloor heating.